Characters: Pokémon Anime - Team Rocket

-- Quirky Miniboss Squad: Especially in Best Wishes, since they don't appear in every single episode anymore.
+- Quirky Miniboss Squad: Especially starting with Best Wishes, since they don't appear in every single episode anymore.

 - Redemption Promotion: Whenever they fight on the side of good, or even just play by the rules in tournaments, their competence level skyrockets.
 This applies more to James than Jessie, though.